bahia0019/Flaunt-Your-Clients---Free/readme.txt

 Tested up to: 3.8
 License: GPL

-Flaunt Your Clients is a plugin for Professional Photographers to create Client Hubs that display related posts, Love Stories, and Reviews from your Clients.
+Photographers, create Client Hubs that display related blog posts, Love Stories, and Reviews from your Clients for an ultimate client experience.

 == Description ==